sbupgsa/constitution/Constitution.md

 ### Section 1: Formation

 A committee may be formed by any number of members of the organization.
-Each committee must consist of at least one voting member who will act as its chair.
+Each committee must consist of at least one active member who will act as its chair.
 In order for a committee to be formally recognized by the organization, the members who wish to incept the committee must inform the President of their intent.
 The committee shall be recognized if it is approved by the President.
 Ideally, a new committee will be created to handle each proposed regular event or activity of the organization outside of meetings.